boyentenbi/DAG-IDE/README.md

 Clojure has many special forms however, such as 'let', which make constructing the HTML code from the Clojure expression more difficult.
 I spent a lot of time dealing with these special forms.
 I didn't even get to work on things like pattern-matching.

+The rest of the code is dedicated to rendering the graph.
+This was when I realised the project would not succeed.
+Any piece of code more than 5 lines long creates an extremely complicated graph.

 # I learned

 * How to write code without mutation